rhymeyang/Se/docs/308B/Chapter05.md

 A computer uses its main storage for several purposes:

-- **Operating system**
-  - The computer’s running operating system uses main storage to store information about running programs, open files, logged-in users, in-use devices, active processes, and so on.
+- **Operating system**<br/>The computer’s running operating system uses main storage to store information about running programs, open files, logged-in users, in-use devices, active processes, and so on.
-- **Buffers**
-  - Operating systems and programs will set aside a portion of memory as a “scratch pad” that can be used temporarily to store information retrieved from hard disks or information that is being sent to a printer or other device.
+- **Buffers**<br/>Operating systems and programs will set aside a portion of memory as a “scratch pad” that can be used temporarily to store information retrieved from hard disks or information that is being sent to a printer or other device.
 Buffers are also used by network adaptors to store incoming and outgoing information temporarily.
-- **Storage of program code**
-  - Any program that the computer is currently executing will be stored in main storage so that the CPU can quickly access and read any portion of the program as needed.
+- **Storage of program code**<br/> Any program that the computer is currently executing will be stored in main storage so that the CPU can quickly access and read any portion of the program as needed.
 Note that the program in main storage is only a _working copy_ of the program, used by the computer to reference instructions quickly in the program.
-- **Storage of program variables**
-  - When a program is being run, it will store intermediate results of calculations and other temporary data.
+- **Storage of program variables**<br/> When a program is being run, it will store intermediate results of calculations and other temporary data.
 This information is stored in main storage, where the program can quickly reference portions of it as needed.

 Main storage is typically _volatile_.
 This means that the information stored in main storage should be considered temporary.
 If electric power were suddenly removed from the computer, the contents of main storage would vanish and would not be easily recovered, if at all.

 Different technologies are used in computers for main storage:

-- **DRAM (dynamic RAM)**
-  - In the most common form of semiconductor memory, data is stored in capacitors that require periodic refreshing to keep them charged—hence the term _dynamic_.
+- **DRAM (dynamic RAM)**<br/>In the most common form of semiconductor memory, data is stored in capacitors that require periodic refreshing to keep them charged—hence the term _dynamic_.
-- **SRAM (static RAM)**
-  - This form of semiconductor memory does not require periodic refresh cycles like DRAM.
+- **SRAM (static RAM)**<br/> This form of semiconductor memory does not require periodic refresh cycles like DRAM.

 A typical semiconductor memory module is shown in [Figure 5-3](/images/308b/ch0503.jpeg).